Vis4Sense/student-projects/2025-summer/Ashley Beebakee/notes_of_development.md

   <li>Integrated "scraping.py" to scrape cryptocurrency related reddit posts.</li>
   <li>Added "run" buttons with configured columns to visualise the outputs.</li>
   <li>Integrated "prompt.py" and "llm_selection" to allow Llama 3.1 .gguf model to analyse 1st scraped reddit post and output on column2 of the Streamlit dashboard.</li>
+  <li>Refined LLM and prompt template selection logic due to addition of two other models.</li>
+  <li>Added functionality to select how many Reddit posts to be scraped through the use of "st.slider".</li>
 </ul>

 ## scraping.py